Codecademy/docs/content/python/concepts/errors/errors.md

 The error is caused by (or at least detected at) the token preceding the arrow in the example, the error is detected at the [`print()`](https://www.codecademy.com/resources/docs/python/built-in-functions/print) function, since a colon `:` is missing before it.

-File name and line number are printed so you know where to look in case the input came from a script.
+File name and line number are printed to state where the error originated.

 ## Exceptions